Ocala, Florida – A Florida Highway Patrol trooper was killed in the line of duty today while working a traffic crash on Interstate 75.

 [Updated at 7:02 p.m. on May 3, 2014]

 One southbound lane is now open.
-FHP will continue to investigate on scene as traffic slowly clears.
+FHP will continue to investigate the scene as traffic slowly clears.

 Ocala Post cannot release the names of the deceased at this time.